Zren/ResizeYoutubePlayerToWindowSize/description.md

 # Changelog

-## 1.39 - July 12, 2014
+## 1.40 - July 23, 2014

-* Remove debugging code that broke the script due to a raise in javascript execution security.
+* Attempt to fix the html5 player.
+The seek bar & annotations might not scale properly.

 ...
 The complete changelog can be read [here](https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md).